 The chandelier is the BEAST of interiors.
-When we walk into a room and gaze at that sparkling halo of unparalleled perfection (…what, you don’t call it that?), our eyeballs boing out of their sockets, our blood boils, and the tears in our eyes match the crystal drops of the chandelier’s festoon.
-At the very least, chandeliers can be overwhelming and make a powerful statement in the home.
-So, how do you tame the beast?
-And how to you ensure that your chandelier is worthy of a dream and NOT worthy of a place in the Addams family mansion?
-It’s simple.
-Learn everything you need to know by reading the Kuotes guide on chandeliers!
+When we walk into a room and gaze at that sparkling halo of unparalleled perfection, our eyeballs boing out of their sockets, our blood boils, and the tears in our eyes match the crystal drops of the chandelier’s festoon.
+At the very least, they can be overwhelming and make a powerful statement in the home.
+Learn everything you need to know by reading the Kuotes guide on these chic light fixtures!

 Get the Look: